 To request our IRS Tax form 990 or IRS Tax form 1023, please email email@example.com.

 Charity is an Orange County High School graduate with a degree in Nuclear Engineering from Purdue University.
 She and her husband Steve have called Warrenton home for over a decade.
-She has spent the last 8 years raising their two children and volunteering in Fauquier County.
-Charity is the founding director of Fauquier FISH’s Weekend Power Pack program.
+Charity brings a wealth of leadership experience to Fauquier FISH, having served the last three years as Executive Director of Experience Old Town Warrenton (EOTW).
+Charity is the founding director of Fauquier FISH’s Weekend Power Pack program and served as the volunteer Executive Director of FISH from 2015-2018 and board member from 2018-2021.

 Elaine Harris, Treasurer